howardck/BezierBlobs/README.md

 Enough chatter.
 Here's a simple example of what I'm talking about:

-Our `SuperEllipse` here is very coarse, at six vertices.
+Our `SuperEllipse` here is very coarse at only six vertices.
 The odd-numbered vertices are shown in red, the even-numbered ones in blue.
 Just because.
 The marker are moving back and forth from the so-called `innerOffset` curve to the outer one.

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="700">